-All financial and administrative authorities have been delegated by a formal resolution of the Board and are formally documented within a Delegations Manual for the Bureau.
+All financial and administrative authorities have been delegated by a formal resolution of the Board and are formally documented in a Delegations Manual for BHI.

-The roles and responsibilities of the Chief Executive and other senior management within the Bureau are also documented in written position descriptions.
+The roles and responsibilities of the Chief Executive and other senior management within BHI are also documented in written position descriptions.